Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 One of the main side-effects of dehydration is reduced cognitive function — directly affecting the very reason we’re taking the drug.
 It can make us feel slow and dull, taking much more effort to solve problems than it would normally.

-Ensuring you’re drinking water regularly throughout the day will go a long way in maximizing the effects of your modafinil and is a simple way to avoid other side-effects like anxiety or headaches — both of which can also negatively affect our ability to study effectively.
+Ensuring you’re drinking water regularly throughout the day will go a long way in maximizing the effects of your modafinil and is a simple way to avoid other side effects like anxiety or headaches — both of which can also negatively affect our ability to study effectively.

 2. Supplement L-Theanine

 L-theanine is an excellent companion supplement to take alongside modafinil.
 It’s one of the active ingredients in green tea.
-It works to induce a state of clear-headed focus and perfectly compliments the stimulating effects of modafinil.
+It works to induce a state of clear-headed focus and perfectly complements the stimulating effects of modafinil.

-Taking L-theanine alongside modafinil will go a long way in alleviating side-effects like anxiety, and adds its own cognitive boost — it works primarily through dopamine, GABA, and serotonin.[3]Yokogoshi, H., Mochizuki, M., & Saitoh, K. (1998).
-Theanine-induced reduction of brain serotonin concentration in rats.
-Bioscience, biotechnology, and biochemistry, 62(4), 816-817.[4]Desai, M. J., Gill, M. S., Hsu, W. H., & Armstrong, D. W. (2005).
-Pharmacokinetics of theanine enantiomers in rats.
-Chirality, 17(3), 154-162.
+Taking L-theanine alongside modafinil will go a long way in alleviating side effects like anxiety, and adds its cognitive boost — it works primarily through dopamine, GABA, and serotonin.
+3 4

 3. Eat Breakfast